 In addition, due to the huge popularity of WordPress (powering about 40% of websites), WordPress websites along with their respective owners are constant targets of hacking attempts, malware injection, data leakage, and other cybercrimes.

 In this article, you’ll find the first part of our Powerful Three-part WordPress Guide to Blog Securely and Privately.
-So you, a hard worker blogger, are protected from the threats that surround your website and the risks to which your privacy is exposed when you are a blogger.
+So you, a hardworking blogger, are protected from the threats that surround your website and the risks to which your privacy is exposed when you are a blogger.

 These are the basic security procedures for a website, the simplest to put into practice, and the complete must-have!